This site celebrates the life and work of sculptor John Cassidy (1860 - 1939).

 The Gate of Knowledge (1909)

-As in many other cases, Cassidy had himself photographed 'putting the finishing touches' to the model, to establish that it was his work.
+As was his usual habit, Cassidy had himself photographed 'putting the finishing touches' to the model, to establish that it was his work.
 He was aged 49 at this date.

-This rare photograph is from a newspaper article on the enforced closure of the studio in 1928.
-What looks line the original version is in place over what seems to be a small room heater.
+This rare photograph is from a newspaper article on the enforced closure of the studio in 1928; what looks like the original clay version is in place over what seems to be a small room heater.
+Cassidy can be seen in the far room working on a head.

 Cassidy and the Gate of Knowledge